Microsoft Software License Agreement

 More Terms Governing Arbitration Procedures, Fees, and Incentives

 These terms are part of the license agreement between you and Microsoft Corporation (or, based on where you live, one of its affiliates) that governs your right to use the Windows 8 or Windows 8.1 software and any Windows apps.
-You can find the rest of the agreement by going to here or by following the instructions in the Action Center-Windows Activation within the software.
+You can find the rest of the agreement on the Microsoft License Terms or by following the instructions in the Action Center-Windows Activation within the software.

 Section 2 of the license agreement’s Additional Terms contains a binding arbitration clause and class action waiver.
 Under Section 2.f, you and Microsoft also agree to these terms: